 - Users can follow others on the app without posting their own content, but there is no way to browse content on the app without setting up an account

 - The app offers Direct Messages.
-The feature is automatically disabled for younger users (effective April 30, 2020)
+The app automatically disables this feature for younger users (effective April 30, 2020)

 Where is the TikTok app available?